SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 - nginx
 - Squid

-*You may test these and report them as vulnerable/invulnerable to update this list in the future.*
+*You may test these and report them as vulnerable / invulnerable to update this list in the future.*

 ## Usage
 ### Relatively "Elegant" Slow DoS Attack (`--wait`)